D2-mods/D2-Mira/README.md

 **BG2 notes:**
 - Core items are still gained the same way as in the unmodded game.
 - Pulse (prototype) and an extra Big Metal Rod are obtainable in SoA.
-- Golden Pantaloons are in SoA, even if not importing from BG1.
+- Golden Pantaloons are in SoA, even if not importing from BG1. (note: if missed in the starting dungeon, it gets moved somewhere else)
-- Pulse III is obtainable in ToB (requires a lesser Pulse Ammo).
+- Pulse III is obtainable in ToB (requires trading in a lesser Pulse Ammo).

 **A few hints:**
 - IWD1: The Big Metal Rod is in the starting town.
 Make sure not to miss it (though there's different dialogue with an NPC if you do miss it).
 - BG1: The Big Metal Rod will not appear at its location until you find out it exists.
-- Throne of Bhaal: Gold and Silver Pantaloons are obtainable if not found in SoA.
+- Throne of Bhaal: Gold/Silver pantaloons are still obtainable in ToB, if not already obtained.
 - Heart of Winter: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are obtainable if not found in the main IWD campaign.
 - IWD2: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are still obtainable after the second time flying with Oswald, if you missed them in earlier locations.